 This branch optimization is off by default because enabling it changes the image such that debug information might be incorrect.
 If enabled, the linker makes no attempt to correct the debug information.

 --no\inline turns off inlining for user-supplied objects only.
-The linker still inlines functions from the ARM C Library by default.
+The linker still inlines functions from the Arm standard libraries by default.